Absolutely Indispensable In Any Kitchen

 The French have occupied the top spot on the culinary food chain ever since the Italians taught them to cook in the 16th century.
+(Okay, so maybe that's not entirely true, but it's still fun to poke holes in French puffery.)
 And for all of the high-flown and overblown absurdities that are sometimes associated with the classic French kitchen – measuring the height and number of pleats in a chef's toque comes to mind – there is one precept that is absolutely indispensable in any kitchen: mise en place.

 Loosely translated, mise en place means “put in place,” and although the codified principle of mise en place can probably be traced back to Georges Auguste Escoffier and his brigade system, the actual concept is basically what your grandmother always told you; a place for everything and everything in its place.
 This is especially important in the kitchen.
 And not just in the restaurant kitchen, but in the home kitchen, as well.

 A good cook is an efficient cook and employing mise en place assures efficiency.
 And the practice of mise en place doesn't just apply to professional chefs.
 Even in home kitchens, organization and efficiency mark the difference between an average cook and an above average cook.